The Flexography Process: A Look at Luminite Production

 STEP 4: AUTOCLAVE / VULCANIZATION

 The wrapped image carrier is placed in the dry-heat autoclave for curing.
 During this process, all seams are removed from the surface of the sleeve.
+At Luminite, we opt for dry heat to protect moisture from degrading the cylinders.
+Most rubbers are cured for 24 hours before the next steps can begin.

 STEP 5: ROUGH GRIND